 Summer is a wonderful time of the year.
 It’s a time for beach vacations, patio parties, and weekends at the lake.
 There are also times when it’s best to avoid the summer heat by spending the day in an air conditioned home or building.
 It can also be a scary time if the correct precautions aren’t taken to prepare your home to accommodate the extreme external temperatures of the season.
 Heat exhaustion and heat stroke are serious conditions ‘that can take place when the body becomes overheated, and it can occur anywhere, outside and inside.
 A heat stroke needs emergency medical care and, if if not taken care of immediately, may cause harm to your brain, heart, kidneys, and muscles, and in extreme cases a heat stroke may be fatal.
 So remember Safety First, both inside and outside your home.
 Discover how you can keep your loved ones safe from overheating this summer.

-Know the signs
+Know the symptoms

-Have your home’s AC checked immediately
+Have your home’s AC checked as soon as possible

 Proactively servicing your home’s air conditioning system will help avoid a failure on the hottest summer days, when your air conditioning system is functioning at maximum capacity all day and night for weeks and months.
 During a routine maintenance visit, an expert AC technician can usually avoid an emergency by locating problems and replacing parts before they give out, and getting an ac tune up so it works like new again all summer when you need it the most.